daniele-rapagnani/melon/docs/docs/bool.md

 slug: /types/bool
 ---

-A `Boolan` value can represent an on/off, true/false value:
+A `Boolean` value can represent an on/off, true/false value:

 ```js
 let myBool = true;